layilin/SP23-33852/_annotations/book4.md

 131.133 The novel gang.
 Enslaved Africans newly arrived in the Caribbean.

 [plant] 131.136 acajou.
-The cashew or cashewnut tree (*Anacardium occidentale*), native to Central and South America.
-While the nut is important to commerce today, the "cashew apple" or receptacle for the nut also was consumed during the eighteenth century.
-As Grainger and others note as well, the fruit of the cashew tree is caustic, and it was supposedly used by women as a chemical peel to remove freckles (Riddell 82-83).
+The cashew or cashewnut tree (*Anacardium occidentale*).
+Its native range is Trinidad to tropical South America.
+As Grainger and others note, the fruit of the cashew tree is caustic, and it was supposedly used by women as a chemical peel to remove freckles (Riddell 82-83).

 132.141 rheums.
 Mucous secretions from the eyes, nose, and mouth.
 Comparable perhaps to a head cold but often thought by eighteenth-century physicians to lead to further (and more serious) illnesses.